Laurafrey11/Portfolio./README.md

   Use of LLMs and AI agents to support decision-making and reporting.

 - **[Fabric Python Analysis](data-analysis-transformation/Fabric-Python)**
+  Data cleaning, transformation and analysis for actionable insights.
 - **[SQL Analysis](data-analysis-transformation/SQL)**
   Data cleaning, transformation and analysis for actionable insights.